What this filing does

 When you need this

-• An investor round is closing soon and the new shares cross your current ceiling.
+• An investor round is closing soon and the new shares would cross the current ceiling.

-• You are creating an ESOP pool that needs new authorised capital.
+• An ESOP pool is being created that needs new authorised capital.

-• A rights issue or bonus issue takes the issued capital above the authorised limit.
+• A rights issue or bonus issue would take the issued capital above the authorised limit.

-• You want headroom in advance to avoid blocking a future allotment.
+• Headroom is being created in advance to avoid blocking a future share issuance.

 From your side

-Most of these you can scan or photograph from your phone.
-We list everything in your engagement letter so nothing is collected later as a surprise.
+Most of these can be scanned or photographed from your phone.
+Everything required is listed in the checklist sent the same day, so nothing is collected later as a surprise.

-• New authorised capital amount you want to set.
+• The new authorised capital amount you want to set.

-• List of shareholders and their email IDs.
+• List of shareholders and their email addresses.

 1. 01.